Webhooks API

 |---|---|

-x-nango-signature | HMAC-SHA256 signature |
+x-nango-signature | HMAC-SHA256 signature over the raw body.
+Verified only when NANGO_WEBHOOK_SECRET is set. |

 |---|---|

-Trigger.dev Webhooks
+Trigger.dev (internal)

 | Header | Description |